rladigital/rla-static-site/src/pages/news/the-best-of-d-ad-festival-2018.md

 ## Andy Orritt / Studio Manager

-Aside from the award winning creative work and the guests that are expected at the D&AD Festival, tech and software seemed to have a stronger focus this year.
+Aside from the award winning creative work and guests that are expected at the D&AD Festival, tech and software seemed to have a stronger focus this year.

 Microsoft and Adobe sponsored the festival and were front and centre – quite literally.
 Microsoft had you tripping over Surface Studios as you walked through the entrance hall, while Adobe staged, what seemed like, a rolling workshop, focusing primarily on XD.